jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

     uses: jinaai+docker://<username>/Executor1
 ```

-You can pass the `enable: true` argument to `gateway`, so as to only enable the tracing support in gateway.
+You can pass the `enable: true` argument to `gateway`, so as to only enable the tracing support in gateway:

 ```{code-block} yaml
 ---